solt-frfr/Nightmare-Editor/Nightmare Editor/Help/Lnk.md

  If you wish to link a texture, simply press the button below the texture information that says "__***Link New Texture***__".
 It will open a file window where you can then select a file to link to the .ctt texture.

 ## Textures will remain linked upon closing.
- The textures and correlating linked textures are stored in a .json file that will save which textures correspond to wish.
+ The files and correlating linked textures are stored in a .json file that will save which textures correspond to which file.

 ## To unlink a texture...
  Simply double-click the textbox that shows the linked texture location.
 A prompt will open to unlink the texture.